What food can you eat to improve your CFS? Only your body knows.

 Focus on your individuality.
 Not diets.
 Your fatigue is different than the fatigue of anyone else you know.
-You’re a unique snowflake.
-Your nutrition should reflect this.
+You’re a unique snowflake and your nutrition should reflect this.
 Heck, food might not even be the cause of your fatigue.
 But the only way to find out is to experiment.

-I created a straightforward fatigue-reset diet.
+With this in mind I created a straightforward fatigue reset diet.
 By performing this reset, you’ll get your first introduction to what foods to avoid in order to improve chronic fatigue.

 Why 30 days?

 The Fatigue Reset Diet is an elimination diet designed to balance your blood sugar, identify food sensitivities, and increase energy.
-I use it with nearly all my patients.
-And it continues to be the best first step in overcoming fatigue.
-In just 30 days, your discover which foods to avoid in order to improve your chronic fatigue.
+I use it with nearly all my patients and it continues to be the best first step in overcoming fatigue.
+In just 30 days, you will discover which foods to avoid in order to improve your chronic fatigue.

 The advice offered in conventional medical offices is that the foods you eat cannot affect your energy.
 Just saying this sounds crazy.
 How could food not affect your energy levels?

 Unfortunately, this reset diet has not been clinically studied.
 But we’ve not only done this ourselves (many times), we’ve guided hundreds of patients through it.
 And we can tell you this: it works.
 It works incredibly well.
 No other therapy – natural or otherwise – can come even remotely close to accomplishing all of these goals within 30 days.